garrandall/popular-music-data/tracks/plug-walk-rich-the-kid.md

 (Huh? what, what?)
 Pick him up in a space coupe, I don't let my plug walk (Skrrt, pull up in a space coupe)
-New freak, had to cut my other lil' bitch off (ooh, ooh, lil' bitch) 50K, you could come and book a nigga for a plug walk
+New freak, had to cut my other lil' bitch off (oh, oh, lil' bitch) 50K, you could come and book a nigga for a plug walk